 The DRC has an area equal to 4.25 times that of metropolitan France; the province of Lualaba is 4 times that of Belgium; together, the provinces of Lualaba and Haut-Katanga are more than half of France and more than eight times that of Belgium.
 The country is home to 60 ethnic groups, 400 dialects, it is the largest French-speaking country in the world and Kinshasa is the largest French-speaking city ahead of Paris.

-To immerse yourself in the cobalt of the two provinces of Lualaba and Haut Katanga is to drive on the famous 280 km of the national roads N° 1 and N° 39 connecting Lubumbashi to Kolwezi.
-On both sides of the pavement, cobalt has been mined there for decades, with 65% of world production coming from this region as a copper co-product.
+To immerse yourself in the cobalt of the two provinces of Lualaba and Haut Katanga is to drive on the famous 280 km of the national roads N° 1 and N° 39 linking Lubumbashi to Kolwezi.
+On either side of the pavement, cobalt has been mined there for decades, with 65 % of world production coming from this region as a copper co-product.
 The geological challenge is major, the area is the equivalent of the Bushveld magmatic complex in South Africa for PGMs.

-Industrial mines produce 80% of Congolese cobalt.
+Industrial mines produce 80 percent of Congolese cobalt.
 Only the presence of employees is allowed, that of children is naturally prohibited.
 But these mining concessions are impressive.
-The TFM mine is the equivalent of a 50 km x 32 km square; more than 1600 km² of hills located between 1000 meters and 1400 meters and dotted with villages.
+TFM’s mine is the equivalent of a square 50 km by 32 km; more than 1600 km² of hills located between 1000 meters and 1400 meters and dotted with villages.
 Mining safety is on site and the various entrances and exits are controlled.
 It is difficult to control this huge area and illegal logging if it occurs will be detected quickly.
 It will be a concern not because of its volumes, which will remain minimal, but because of the traffic it will generate.

 Artisanal mines produce 20% of Congolese cobalt and there is a distinction between mining and trading in minerals.